The Buyer Readiness Gap: Why Talking to a Realtor® Comes Before Touring Homes

 Two things cause most buyers to struggle or have a bad experience:

-1. They don’t do the legwork to get informed and prepared
+They don't do the legwork to get informed and prepared.
+And proper expectations were never set from the start.

 That's it.
 Not price.
 Not interest rates.
 Not inventory.